The service description files for Dinit each describe a

 represents, and is a plain-text file with simple key-value format.
 The

-description files are located in a service description directory; by
+description files are located in a service description directory; See

 All services have a type and a set of dependencies.